The Great Mystery of Mortgage Refinancing: Should You Go For It?

 With the low-interest rates brought on by an unprecedented year of economic turmoil, there has been a lot of talk about refinancing and when — and if— it is the right decision for you.
 Of course, as with every other major financial decision, various personal factors come into play, as everyone’s situations and goals are different.

-Let us dispel some myths and explore common advice for when to choose mortgage refinancing.
+Let us dispel some myths and explore common advice for when to choose mortgage refinancing

 Concept Made Simple: Refinancing as a Way to Start Anew